Get insider access

 Our Verdict

-The Sennheiser HD 620S are alright for neutral sound listening sessions.
-Their sound profile has a conservative bass response, balanced mids, and an uneven treble range, with either quite a bit of brightness or dulled clarity.
+The Sennheiser HD 620S are good for neutral sound listening sessions.
+Their sound profile supplies a boosted bass for extra body, balanced mids, and a fairly bright treble range, but it will depend on the application you want them for as to whether it's the right tuning for you.
 Unfortunately, their frequency response consistency is negatively impacted by the soft ear pads, which don't seal evenly, and large ear cups, which can leave gaps in the seal for people with smaller heads or anyone who wears glasses.
 Despite promises from the manufacturer that these closed-backs can achieve a bigger, more open, spacious soundstage than what closed-backs are known for, they don't quite hit the mark, though the soundstage isn't totally closed off.
 They're also well made and comfortable with a replaceable cable, so you can certainly wear them for a long session, and most devices can drive the headphones sufficiently.

 Pros